 An in-app product announcement pop-up has little regard for time or emotional state.

 So while your users may have been waiting for this shiny new feature for months, it wont matter because they came here to do something else.

 It's like picking up the phone to call Grandma, but before you make the call you hear about all the new things your phone can do.
 "New speed dial enhancements!...press 1 to exit."

 The need to address something not related to what you came to do is extra work.
 It results in dismiss fatigue.
 After a while dismiss fatigue turns in to exhaustion.
 People shouldn't be exhausted before they start what they came to do with your product.

 When you start something exhausted or out of breath the main focus is getting back air back to your lungs.
 Not what you came to do in the first place.
 We want people to adopt and engage with new features but they should be in the right headspace.

 Passive patterns for "what's new" in the product are becoming more commonplace.
-Here are a few we've found that do it well.
+Here are a few companies we've found who are doing it well:

 Airtable keeps a persistent left hand nav item that can be accessed at any time.
 It's eye catching in that it is ever present on this dashboard view, but it doesn't need to be "addressed" necessarily.

 HelpScout put their in-app product updates in a discrete dropdown on the top nav.
 This ensure intent from their users that have the time and are interested in exploring what's new.